myGat/AI-dungeon/DevTool/ReadMe.md

 - copy localServer.js and ScriptGenerator.js on your working directory.
 Copy the folder 'webpage' with its content in your working directory.

-- open scriptGenerator.js: the first object is buildFiles =
-{sharedLiraryFiles: [a list of file name], inputModFiles: [a list of file name], contextModFiles: [a list of file name], outputModFiles: [a list of file name]}. those are the list of files that will be concatenated to create the 4 scripts.
-Modify those list to suit your need.
+- open buildFiles.json: it's a json file with the lists sharedLiraryFiles, inputModFiles, contextModFiles, and outputModFiles. those are the list of files that will be concatenated to create the 4 scripts.
+Modify those lists to suit your need.
 Note: the default values use files given here in the templates and examples folders to show how it works.

 - open a terminal in your working directory (if you use Visual Studio Code, you have a terminal at the bottom of the window).